Updated September 2021 with new links and job opportunities

-PRN Triage Positive Reinforcement Nursing (PRN INC PC) is a North Carolina based professional corporation that provides doctors with after-hours assistance with patient calls.
-PRN was established in 1996 by Wendy Smith, MSN/MBA, Esquire and Shelley Rogers, RN.
+PRN Triage Positive Reinforcement Nursing (PRN INC PC) is a North Carolina-based professional corporation that provides doctors with after-hours assistance with patient calls.
+PRN was established in 1996 by Wendy Smith, MSN/MBA, Esquire, and Shelley Rogers, RN.
 These two entrepreneurs met over 24 years ago while working as RNs in a Labor and Delivery unit.
-After five years of hour-long commutes, twelve hour shifts, and growing families Ms. Smith and Ms. Rogers began looking for alternatives.
+After five years of hour-long commutes, twelve-hour shifts, and growing families, Ms. Smith and Ms. Rogers began looking for alternatives.
 Their vision soon became a reality with the encouragement and support of a few local doctors.
-PRN was born through faith in God, remarkable friendship and a mission to provide after-hour call for physicians and their patients.
+PRN was born through faith in God, remarkable friendship, and a mission to provide after-hour calls for physicians and their patients.

-Online Counselor BetterHelp provides the marketing, the technology and the additional income.
-You provide the professionalism, clinical experience and care.
+Online Counselor BetterHelp provides marketing, technology, and additional income.
+You provide professionalism, clinical experience, and care.
 Join over 5,000 therapists on the world’s largest online counseling platform.
 Private practice with no doors and no overhead.
 Curious to know more?
 Read Is Online Counseling Right for Me?

-Virtual Primary Care SteadyMD is on a mission to change the way health care works by offering patients a long-term relationship with their own personal doctor, completely online.
+Virtual Primary Care SteadyMD is on a mission to change how health care works by offering patients a long-term relationship with their doctor, completely online.
 Each SteadyMD doctor serves a limited number of patients, so they can give them the time and attention they deserve.
 We offer comprehensive, personalized, long-term care from anywhere in the world, on any device.

 Teaching English Virtually:

 Having a job that offers flexibility in hours is a significant bonus in any job.
-VIPKID is a company that contracts people to teach English to Chinese students via Skype.
-The process is fairly simple, and you don’t have to have a teaching degree to work for them.
-Training is included.
+VIPKID is a company that contracts people to teach English to students via Skype.
+The process is fairly simple, and training is included.

-The hours on this particular job range from very early in the morning to very late at night with the middle of the day being open.
+The hours on this particular job range from very early in the morning to very late at night, with the middle of the day being open.
 The reason is simple.
-You are teaching on Chinese time.
-So if you aren’t a morning person this might not be the job for you.
+You are teaching internationally with many clients.
+So if you aren’t a morning person, this might not be the job for you.

-This is a great option for a stay-at-home mom, or for someone who loves little kids.
+This is a great option for a stay-at-home mom or for someone who loves little kids.
 I spent years watching other kids in addition to my own.
 The positives were numerous.
-My kids had built in friends.
+My kids had built-in friends.
 They had to learn to share sooner and to be flexible about where they napped.
-We got out of the house to explore a bit more than I think we would have otherwise because a crowded house encourages outside adventure.
-I didn’t have to work nights or weekends and I was always able to take the time off that I wanted.
+We got out of the house to explore a bit more than I think we would have otherwise because a crowded place encourages outside adventure.
+I didn’t have to work nights or weekends, and I could always take time off that I wanted.

 The hard part was that I didn’t make a huge amount of money.
 It was nice extra cash, but still less than minimum wage, which made some days challenging.
 Further, I couldn’t run out and do many errands, so there was a good amount of schedule shifting that needed to be done.

-Besides babysitting most communities will offer several local options for you to consider.
-Temporary work can often be the best option to offer flexibility.
+Besides babysitting, most communities will offer several local options for you to consider.
+Temporary work can often be the best option to provide flexibility.
 These are all jobs coaches’ wives I know have obtained.